-All in-year admissions are processed by the individual schools of the Trust.
+All in-year admissions are processed by the individual schools.
 You should apply using the In-Year Application Form (available on school websites) and submit this directly to the relevant school.

 The school will then consider the application.
-If the year group has vacancies, i.e. has fewer students than the published PAN (pupil admission number), the application will normally be accepted.
+If the year group has vacancies, i.e. has fewer students than the published admission number (PAN), the application will normally be accepted.
 Where the school does not have sufficient places for every child who has applied for one, the oversubscription criteria will be used.

-Our policy relating to admissions outside the chronological year group remain the same for both in-year admissions and standard entry points (see paragraph 2.4).
+Our policy relating to admissions outside the chronological year group remain the same for both inyear admissions and standard entry points (see paragraph 2.4).